 Seems like stand up paddle boarding is the thing to do lately.
 It’s everywhere!
 Depending on the current and how turbulent the water is, it can be a workout or a leisure paddle.

-The last time I paddle boarded, I almost gave up because the current was too strong.
+When I’ve gone SUPing in other places, I almost gave up because the current was too strong.

-13. Eat fresh fruit
+13. Eat Fresh Fruit

 If you’ve never had fruit with their seasoning on it, then you’re missing out.
 It’s the perfect blend of sweet, savory, and spicy!